-- network for pedestrians, cyclists and vehicles that has a clear structure and maximises walking, cycling and public transport effectiveness - " provides efficient and safe street and State-controlled road networks for all users - " connects to and takes into consideration impacts to existing networks while ensuring acceptable levels of amenity and minimising negative impacts of through traffic - " provides a safe and pleasant environment through lighting, pavement treatment and materials, clear sight lines and landscaping - " ensures vehicle access and parking establishes safe and convenient access for residents, visitors and service providers - makes adequate provision for the number and nature of vehicles expected while promoting GCLR use through reduced provision of car parking generally incorporating a minimum of: - " 0.25 spaces per studio dwelling - " o.75 spaces per 1 or 2 bedroom dwelling - " 1 space per 3 bedroom dwelling - " 1 visitor space per 20 dwellings - " 1 space per 100m2 of non-residential GFA
+- network for pedestrians, cyclists and vehicles that has a clear structure and maximises walking, cycling and public transport effectiveness - " provides efficient and safe street and State-controlled road networks for all users - " connects to and takes into consideration impacts to existing networks while ensuring acceptable levels of amenity and minimising negative impacts of through traffic - " provides a safe and pleasant environment through lighting, pavement treatment and materials, clear sight lines and landscaping - " ensures vehicle access and parking establishes safe and convenient access for residents, visitors and service providers - " makes adequate provision for the number and nature of vehicles expected while promoting GCLR use through reduced provision of car parking generally incorporating a minimum of: - " 0.25 spaces per studio dwelling - " 0.75 spaces per 1 or 2 bedroom dwelling - " 1 space per 3 bedroom dwelling - " 1 visitor space per 20 dwellings - " 1 space per 100m2 of non-residential GFA - " Development may seek to provide increased provision of car parking generally up to a maximum of:

-- " Development may seek to provide increased provision of car parking generally up to a maximum of: - " 1 space per 1 or 2 bedroom dwelling - 2 spaces per 3 bedroom dwelling - " 1 space per 25m2 GFA retail use - " 1 visitor space per 10 dwellings - " 1 space per 50m2 GFA of nonresidential uses. - " provides for a range of off street parking options which may service both office / retail uses and residential uses, particularly in proximity to 'Main Street' - " ensures any car parking structures are suitably sleeved to ensure buildings relate to the street - " provides for convenient, safe and attractive active transport connections to public transport services - " supports pedestrian and cycle connections within the site which link to existing facilities and the local pedestrian, cycle and road network and support movement to key district and local destinations such as shops, schools, parks and community facilities - " supports provision of cycle parking in the public realm - " supports provision of on-road cycle services where appropriate and has
+- " 1 space per 1 or 2 bedroom dwelling - " 2 spaces per 3 bedroom dwelling - " 1 space per 25m2 GFA retail use - " 1 visitor space per 10 dwellings - " 1 space per 5om2 GFA of nonresidential uses. - " provides for a range of off street parking options which may service both office / retail uses and residential uses, particularly in proximity to 'Main Street' - " ensures any car parking structures are suitably sleeved to ensure buildings relate to the street - " provides for convenient, safe and attractive active transport connections to public transport services - " promotes delivery of vehicular, pedestrian and cycle connections as identified in Map 2, that provide opportunities to access areas adjoining the PDA16 - " supports pedestrian and cycle connections within the site which link to existing facilities and the local pedestrian, cycle and road network and support movement to key district and local destinations such as shops, schools, parks and community facilities - " supports provision of cycle parking in the

-- regard to State-controlled intersection treatment requirements16 - " does not unreasonably constrain future provision of public transport infrastructure and does not adversely impact on the function or operation of existing or future public transport corridors and ensures potential public transport routes are constructed to a standard appropriate to accommodate these services, including footpaths and pavements - " provides end of trip facilities17 for pedestrians and cyclists, including secure undercover bicycle storage facilities, showers and lockers are to be provided as part of development - " retains existing mature trees, where possible, in streets.
+- public realm - " supports provision of on-road cycle services where appropriate and has regard to state-controlled intersection treatment requirements17 - " does not unreasonably constrain future provision of public transport infrastructure and does not adversely impact on the function or operation of existing or future public transport corridors and ensures potential public transport routes are constructed to a standard appropriate to accommodate these services, including footpaths and pavements - " provides end of trip facilities18 for pedestrians and cyclists, including secure undercover bicycle storage facilities, showers and lockers are to be provided as part of development - " retains existing mature trees, where possible, in streets.